Bira/octopus-carnival/_drafts/wir-mm-4e-ooze.md

 acidic secretions.

 As far as the inhabitants of 4e's implied setting are concerned, oozes are just a fact of life, like animals or plants.
-They've natural creatures that have been around forever and everyone knows they exist.
+They're natural creatures that have been around forever and everyone knows they exist.
 Learning how to keep your basement or root cellar ooze-free is probably a basic life skill.